ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Updating the firmware for a bare metal server by using the CLI
 {: #update-firmware-bare-metal-servers-cli}

-You can update the firmware for your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the command-line interface (CLI).
-You can only update the firmware on a bare metal server that is stopped and has firmware updates available.
+You can update the firmware for your bare metal servers by using the command-line interface (CLI).
+You can update the firmware on only a bare metal server that is stopped and has firmware updates available.
 It is recommended to back up your server before any firmware update.

 To update the firmware for the bare metal server by using the CLI, use the `ibmcloud is bare-metal-server-firmware-update` command.
-Specify the ID or name of the baremetal server with the`SERVER` variable.
+Specify the ID or name of the bare metal server with the`SERVER` variable.

 The default value for `auto-start` is `true`.
 If you don't want the bare metal server to start after the firmware is updated, you must change this value to `false`.